cisprague/diffusion-practical-public/README.md

 # Diffusion-practical
 A practical on score-based diffusion generative models.
-See `diffusion-private.ipynb`.
+See `diffusion-public.ipynb`.